Our Mission Statement:

-After seven seasons, we moved into an exciting new theatre!
+After seven seasons, we moved into an exciting new theatre as partners with Early Light Academy (a charter school)!
 We are also changed our name to Kensington Theatre Company!
 Kensington Gardens is where Peter Pan also began his adventures.
 His mantra “I am youth, I am joy, I am freedom!” is also what we at Kensington Theatre also celebrate.
 So, Kensington became a natural and charismatic fit for us!
-This change in name for our seventh season also marked the first production we produced in the new theatre at Early Light Academy.
+This change in name for our seventh season also marked the first production we produced in the new theatre as partners with Early Light Academy.

-We are very young, but very ambitious and driven by our talented community.
+We are young and ambitious and driven by our talented community.
 Be sure to keep your eye on our theatre company; a company that continues to exceed everyone’s expectations of community theatre!

 While we are called Kensington Theatre Company, Daybreak Community Theatre is still our parent company name.

 My favorite part of directing a play is the curtain call.
 That is why I love our logo for Kensington Theatre; it is a curtain call with people of different ages and sizes, holding hands, united in one amazing experience: Theatre!
-Our casts go away with a new family that they will always be tied to.
-Theatre is more than entertainment.
-It truly builds character and community in a way that is seldom matched.
+Theatre is more than entertainment; It truly builds character and community in a way that is seldom matched.

 Board of Directors: